 An end-to-end flow delivering value to the customer

 A value stream is the full sequence of steps an organisation takes to deliver something a customer values, traced end to end across teams and tools, including the waiting time between steps.
-Its defining move is to follow the work rather than the org chart, so that the handoffs and queues nobody owns become visible.
-The discipline depends on honesty about delay.
-A value stream that records only the value-adding steps and hides the days a request sits idle is a flattering diagram, not a measurement.
+It follows the work rather than the org chart, so the handoffs and queues nobody owns become visible, and it records waiting time alongside the value-adding steps.

 The concept comes from the Toyota Production System, where Toyota mapped what it called material and information flow long before the term existed.
 It entered Western management vocabulary in 1990 through James Womack, Daniel Jones, and Daniel Roos in The Machine That Changed the World, and was developed into a full method in Womack and Jones's Lean Thinking (1996), which placed "identify the value stream" as the second of five lean principles.